Saudi Arabia – المملكة العربية السعودية

 Don’t miss Al Emarah Historical Palace , which is located in Aba Saud city!

 Saudi Vision 2030

-Amaala, Neom and the Red Sea Project are key transformation projects of the Kingdom of Saudi Arabia.
+Amaala, NEOM and the Red Sea Project are major projects of the Saudi Vision 2030.

 Amaala – Riviera of the Middle East

 Experience transformative personal journeys at the Riviera of the Middle East!
 The destination will become a new uber-luxury place focusing on wellness, healthy living and meditation.

 Amaala is located on the pristine north-western coast of Saudi Arabia, within the Prince Mohammed bin Salman natural reserve.
 It encompasses three bays, an island and white sandy coast.

 Amaala will add 2,500 luxury hotel keys, 700 luxury residences and 200 retail outlets.

 The Riviera of the Middle East will have its own dedicated VIP airport, art center, marinas and yacht club.

 The development will span across 3,800 square kilometers.